Register for Bench-Bar and Annual Conference at Borgata

 Community Legal Services will hold its inaugural 5K run/walk fundraiser, the Justice For All 5K, on Sunday, Oct.
 10 at Memorial Hall in Fairmount Park at 8:30 a.m.

 Registration is now open.
-Visit clsphila.org
+Visit clsphila.org for more information.

 "Killing Time" Author Talk, Book Signing Sept.
 21